Why I Dislike Taxes and How I Minimize What I Owe

-I have three children that I will help pay for college.
-By using a 529 College Savings Plan, the growth in the account is tax-deferred.
+Helping my three children pay for college.
+Using a 529 College Savings Plan, the growth in the account is tax-deferred.
 That means zero tax on the growth while the money is in the account.
 When I pull it out to pay for college, zero tax is owed.
 In summary, once I put the money away, I should not have to ever pay tax on it again.
 As an additional bonus, I use the IL Bright Directions plan and I get to take a state tax deduction for the first $20,000 I invest each year.
 This is true for grandparents as well.

 Health Savings Account

-By the government mandating policy coverage for so many items, medical insurance costs have been going up significantly over the years.
-I save probably $8,000 in premiums each year by insuring my family with a high deductible health insurance plan.
+By the government mandating policy coverage for so many items, our medical insurance costs have been going up significantly over the years.
+Estimating that I save probably $8,000 in premiums each year by insuring my family with a high deductible health insurance plan.
 For my family of five, I pay a little over $400 per month.
 By having a high deductible policy, I am allowed to contribute $6,150 annually to a health savings account.
 This contribution is federally income tax deductible.
-I can use the money to pay for my out of pocket medical costs and whatever I do not use is mine to keep and stays in my account.
-The growth of the money in the account is tax deferred, that means I pay zero income tax on the growth and when I use it for qualified medical expenses, there is no tax on the distributions.
-Zero Tax owed, plus an annual tax deduction, not bad.
+Using use the money to pay for my out of pocket medical costs and whatever I do not use is mine to keep and stays in my account.
+The growth of the money in the account is tax deferred, that means I pay zero income tax on the growth.
+And when I use it for qualified medical expenses, there is no tax on the distributions.

 This is an employer sponsored plan option, but different than the 401k that most people are familiar with.
 With the Roth 401k, you do not get to deduct your contribution on your income tax return.
 The money in your Roth 401k account grows tax deferred while it is invested.
 When you take the money out, it is INCOME TAX FREE.
 This is my favorite part, since income tax rates may go up substantially in the future.
 I love the idea of having a lump sum of money that I can choose to pull from tax free.
 Unlike a traditional 401k or IRA I do not have to take distribution at age 70 ½ and it passes to my survivors tax free.
 Once I invest, I never pay tax again.